Transforming Into Your Ideal Self

 About the Author

 Justin K Prim is an American gem cutter and gemologist living and working in Bangkok, Thailand.
-He has travelled all over the world, study various types of meditation techniques, psycho-spiritual healing therapies, as well as his trade skills of audio engineering and gemcutting.
+He has travelled all over the world, studying various types of meditation techniques, psycho-spiritual healing therapies, as well as his trade skills of audio engineering and gemcutting.
 He is in the process of publishing two books, the first is about a spiritual quest through the UK to find the hidden heart of Merlin the wizard, and the second is a book about the worldwide history of gemstone faceting.
 He has explored careers in spiritual counseling and energy healing but now works as a Gemstone Faceting Instructor in Bangkok as well as writing articles, producing videos, and giving talks about gem cutting history.

 If you enjoyed this article, check out my other related articles: